 Health and Safety Information in Catalina Island

 Handling Catalina Island Emergencies

-Despite taking precautions, major emergencies can still arise, like missing persons, serious injuries, fast-spreading fires, or interruption of vital services.
+Despite taking precautions, major emergencies like missing persons, serious injuries, fast-spreading fires, or interruption of vital services can still arise.
 Here are tips for handling crisis scenarios:

+Health and Safety Information in Catalina Island